MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-gsuite.md

 #### Google Drive permission requirements

-Our app requires a Global Administrator for authorization.
+Our app requires a Global Admin for authorization.
 The following table provides a detailed list of the scopes we require.

 |**Permission**|**(Details) Allows our app to...**|
 |:-----|:-----|